-How Yaeji is creating an inclusive dance party inspired by an online video game
+Yaeji is creating an inclusive dance party where everyone's invited

 It's hard to imagine not having come into contact with Yaeji's music in the past two years.
 Her single "Raingurl" quickly became ubiquitous on streaming playlists, and her performances at festivals and clubs around the world would eventually catapult the 26-year-old Queens native into a new form of superstardom.
 At the center of it all has been a undying sense of communion with the audience.
 Before the tours and magazine covers, Yaeji, née Kathy Lee, was a fixture in Brooklyn's underground party circuit, where she developed relationships with the city's sprawling dance music community.